Skip to main content

 Anemia

-Anemia is a condition where you don’t have enough red blood cells, which carry oxygen to tissues throughout your body.
+Anemia is a condition in which you don’t have enough red blood cells to carry oxygen to tissues throughout your body.
 When you’re anemic, your body will direct the oxygen-full red blood cells to important organs, such as your brain, kidney or heart.
 This can leave your skin, hands and feet feeling cold because there’s less blood flow and oxygen coming to those parts of your body.

 Kidney disease

 Kidneys filter waste out of your blood, and kidney disease can disrupt this process.
 When waste builds up in the body, your core body temperature can decrease.
-Kidney disease can also cause anemia, which can leave you feeling cold.
+Severe kidney disease can also cause anemia, which can leave you feeling cold.

 Diabetes